joshphillipssr/joshsr-ai-unified-agentic-integration-platform/README.md

 ## A2A Agents - Example Implementations

-The registry includes two example A2A agents built with [Amazon Bedrock AgentCore](https://docs.aws.amazon.com/bedrock/latest/userguide/agentcore-setup.html) and the [Strands framework](https://docs.strands-ai.com/).
-These agents demonstrate how to implement, register, and discover agents through the unified Agent Registry.
+The registry includes two example A2A agents that demonstrate how both human developers and autonomous AI agents can discover, register, and use agents through the unified Agent Registry.
+Agents can programmatically discover other agents via semantic search and use them through the A2A protocol, enabling dynamic agent composition and autonomous agent orchestration.

 ### Example Agents